-Here is a slime made with shaving cream and 2 other ingredients without borax at all.
+Here is a slime made with shaving cream and 2 other ingredients with no borax at all.
 Safe for kids to make and fluffy to the touch.
 Create any color you like for the holidays or a slime birthday party activity.
 It’s easy to make goo your kids will love.

 It’s much more about the process of making it than just playing with it, though that is fun too.
 It is the experimenting and watching a liquid turn into a solid, or close to it.
 Changing colors, adding gems inside too.
 There is no limit to what slime can look and feel like, that is the fun of it.

 My youngest went crazy last summer creating this super soft slime and figured out a basic recipe for how to make slime with glue...which led to a lot of other creations.
 Of course with any experimenting you always need to be present.

 Even though there is not a box of Borax used for this recipe there are trace amounts in the contact lens solution and especially when it comes to young children and toddlers you cannot leave them unattended when making slime.
 Please read our safety disclosure before creating any recipes.

 - elmers white glue is basically the same as store brand

 - 6-7 Tablespoons of contact lens solution

 Directions are down below to make this fluffy shaving cream slime.
 I mean regular slime is always fun but come on, make a batch of this in a large bowl and have a fun weekend of it.

 - In a large mixing bowl combine glue and shaving cream, mix well.

 - Add food coloring if you want to a mix again until well combined.